awsaavedra/awsaavedra.github.io/readme.md

 A fast, minimal, self-hosted personal site for publishing articles, documentation, projects, and notes.
 The design philosophy prioritizes simplicity: plain text where possible, no tracking, ejectable from anywhere, no JavaScript ever, and full ownership of content and subscriber data.

+This is a broadcasting site, not a collaboration space.
+Writing flows one way, outward.
+No comments, no accounts, nothing to tend.
+Just finished work, sent into the world.

 ---

 ## Quickstart